Updated: Mar 20

 We arrived at London Heathrow late in the evening, our Blacklane driver waiting to escort us to the Rubens at the Palace Hotel.
 After a quick walk around the area, we ordered room service for dinner and prepped for the next day.
 London at night has an eerie feel, especially in October with the crispness in the wind and the echo of footsteps walking on fallen leaves.
 On our night walk, we stubbled upon a breakfast diner just down the street from the Rubens, and planned an extra early wake up so we could enjoy a hearty breakfast before the long bus ride to Stonehenge.

 TIP: Explore your options, there are a multitude of ways to get to Stonehenge, including train and bus tour packages.
 We opted for a Premium Tours direct coach, as it was the quickest return trip.
+Pay close attention to the costs available and the times.
+Though we would have preferred a train ride or a private escort, both were longer tours and much more expensive.
+The direct tour is unescorted, meaning you do not have a guide at the site.
+Round trip is 62 pounds per person and lasts seven hours total.

 After breakfast, and a brisk walk to Victoria Coach Station, we were on the bus for the two-hour drive to Salisbury.
 It was comfortable ride with beautiful views along the way.
 When we arrived at the car park, we were given a ticket and the option of selecting a headset guide (which we did not).
 We then needed to wait for the dedicated bus to bring us directly to Stonehenge (which was there in no time at all).
 This process was new to me, having been implemented within the last decade.
 When I first visited, there was a bus direct from a nearby village to Stonehenge, or you could simply walk.
 Back then, there was only a small gift shop, which you could walk through only after you visited, but now there were facilities, shops and food available anytime.